mpmcgee/cinema-management/README.md

-### cinema-management
+# Cinema Management Software

+## Overview
 This program allows the user to set dimensions of a cinema, display seats, make reservations, and print sales statistics.

-The pricing and size values are scalable should they need to be altered.
+## Features

+* Scalable attributes:
+  * Ticket Prices
+  * Amount of seats in cinema (rows and columns)

+* Purchased seats are marked with a "B" and made unavailable for future purchase

+* Only seats within size parameters will be considered for reservations